Coping with hot weather for older people

 - have dementia

-- have a mental illness.
+- have a mental health condition.

 Caring for an older person during extreme heat